 There are numerous areas of the Law that may prompt you to seek professional legal assistance.

-Examples can include: company/ commercial issues, commercial agreements/contracts, company and business sales and purchases, company formation/business start-ups, contract advice, joint ventures, mergers, acquisitions and disposals, minority shareholder rights, partnership agreements, raising capital, share schemes, shareholder agreements, terms and conditions of business, restructuring your business, agency & distribution agreements, franchise agreements, commercial property issues.
+Examples can include: company/commercial issues, commercial agreements/contracts, company and business sales and purchases, company formation/business start-ups, contract advice, joint ventures, mergers, acquisitions and disposals, minority shareholder rights, partnership agreements, raising capital, share schemes, shareholder agreements, terms and conditions of business, restructuring your business, agency & distribution agreements, franchise agreements, commercial property issues.

 Find a Solicitor.
-Run by the Law Society, Find a Solicitor is a free service for anyone looking for information about organisations or people providing legal services in England and Wales that are regulated by the Solicitors Regulation Authority (SRA). http://solicitors.lawsociety.org.uk
+Run by the Law Society, Find a Solicitor is a free service for anyone looking for information about organisations or people providing legal services in England and Wales that are regulated by the Solicitors Regulation Authority (SRA).
+There is a facility which allows you to search by specialism and/or your location. solicitors.lawsociety.org.uk